Prince Carlo, Duke of Castro: Marriage and issue

+Prince Carlo is also a godfather to Princess Josephine of Denmark, the youngest child of King Frederik X and Queen Mary of Denmark, and attended her confirmation in 2026.
+He and Princess Camilla are regarded as close friends of the Danish King and Queen.

 Claimed headship of the House of Bourbon-Two Sicilies

 In 2008, Carlo succeeded to his father's claim as head of the House of the Two Sicilies and the use of the title Duke of Castro.
 This claim is disputed by the Spanish branch of the House of the Two Sicilies.
 As claimant to the headship of the house, he thus also claims to be sovereign of the Sacred Military Constantinian Order of Saint George as well as the Royal Order of Francis I.

 The dispute between the Castroan and Spanish branches of the family began after the death of the last uncontested head of the house, Ferdinand Pius, in 1960.
 By male primogeniture, the immediate male heir of Ferdinand Pius was his nephew Infante Alfonso, the son of Pius's eldest younger brother Carlos.
 Carlos married María de las Mercedes, Princess of Asturias, the heir presumptive of Spain, in 1901.
 As a result of the marriage, his family forced Carlos to renounce his "eventual succession to the crown" of the Two Sicilies, in line with the centuries-old agreement that the crowns of Spain and the Two Sicilies were not to unify.
 Although this renunciation was interpreted by some as removing Carlos and his descendants from the line of succession of the Two Sicilies, supporters of Alfonso argued that the renunciation would only have applied if Carlos's wife or an eventual son had actually become the sovereign of Spain, which did not happen and would have most likely not happened at the time of the signing regardless.
 Nevertheless, Ferdinand Pius's and Carlos's younger brother, Ranieri, began to regard himself as Pius's heir.
 Upon Pius's death, both Ranieri and Alfonso claimed to be the legitimate heads of the family.